Liviu2018/employee/EmployeeManagement/README.md

     - add nice UI page (html)
     - add unit tests
-    - add delete employee operation
+    - add delete employee operation no security no update/delete problem description memory usage not designed for usability names for rest api were chosen in a hurry

 This application exposes a REST API and an html page.
 The rest endpoints are:
     - /createEmployee  <- will add a new employee into the database, if its manager